xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/gsp.md

 #### Direct templates

-You can also render template files without declaring view rest at all (good old jsp way).
+You can also render template files without declaring view REST at all (good old jsp way).

-If we call supported template type directly like `http://localhost:8080/template.ftl` it will be recognized as direct template call and rendered.
+If we call supported template type directly like `http://localhost:8080/template.ftl` it will be recognized as a direct template call and rendered.
 Template file must be placed under registered classpath path root:
 `/com/app/ui/template.ftl`.

 Templates in sub folders will be rendered the same way, e.g. `http://localhost:8080/sub/path/template.ftl`